 Another striking feature of her character is her “soft simplicity, her virgin innocence, her total ignorance of the conventional forms and language of society.
 It is most natural that in a being thus constituted the first tears should spring from compassion, suffering with those that she saw suffer; and that her first sigh should be offered to a love at once fearless and submissive, delicate and fond.
 She has been taught no scruples of honour like Juliet; no coy concealment like Viola; no assumed dignity standing in its own defence” (Mrs. Jameson).
 She knows no guile, no convention, no concealment and frankly declares her love to Ferdinand.
 Nay, she even weeps at her own unworthiness to be his wife.
 We should not expect a girl of the twentieth century to behave in a like manner in such a situation.
 She is indeed a perfect child of nature.

-The simplicity and Innocence is a natural product of the circumstances she was brought up in.
+The simplicity and innocence are a natural product of the circumstances she was brought up in.
 She had been cut off from all interaction with human society at the age of three.
 She had seen no other man than her father.
-Of the human world she had no knowledge.
-Her exclamation at the site of Ferdinand is characteristic of her: “What is’t? a spirit!
+Of the human world, she had no knowledge.
+Her exclamation at the sight of Ferdinand is characteristic of her: “What is’t? a spirit!
 Lord, how it looks about!
 Believe me, Sir, It carries a brave form.
 But ‘tis a spirit.”
 The same sense of Wonder is expressed when the shipwrecked party appears before her.

 Miranda: Beauty Personified